 In order to establish comprehensive short- and long-term financial plans for the City's utilities, Raftelis will create a model examining the water and wastewater utilities' ten-year financial plan to determine the revenue requirements needed to ensure the financial sufficiency of the City's utility enterprises.
 Raftelis develops financial plans that look beyond the five-year rate-setting period to minimize potential rate shock from a large capital expenditure in the 6-10 year period.
 If no adopted capital program exists beyond five years, Raftelis will work with City staff to identify a reasonable estimate of future repair and replacement costs.
 The financial model will project existing rate revenues based on historical account and water use data as well as new connection growth estimates to assess the current rate structure's performance as a baseline.
+The model will also project other operating and non-ofperating are very larger than the structure's performance as a baseline.
+The model will also project other operating and non-ofperating are very larger than the structure's performance as a baseline.

-The model will also project other operating and non-operating revenues alongside operating and capital expenses to develop a ten-year cash flow analysis for the water and wastewater enterprises.
+alongside operating and capital expenses to develop a ten-year cash flow analysis for the water and wastewater enterprises.
 The cashflow analyses will determine the revenue adjustments (i.e., gross revenue increases) required while attempting to minimize rate fluctuations.
 In identifying the revenue adjustments, we establish the funding requirements that the recommended rates will need to achieve to fully fund system costs and other costs resulting from future standards and regulations.
 The cashflow analysis will also identify and incorporate any recommended revisions to reserve policies.